 - Sign up for emergency alerts on your account at MyWSU.

-Important campus safety links:
+Important campus safety sites:

 WSU’s Safe Environment Teams will be convened by Human Resource Services to review and analyze concerns of threats of violence involving WSU employees.
 The Safe Environment Teams will be composed of representatives from the following:

 - Risk Management

 - Manager/Supervisor and, in some cases, Appointing Authority of the affected administrative area